Gregofi/CodeRunner3000/README.md

 ## Release
 Create a new github release.
 The pipeline will build docker image for each component and push it to dockerhub under the latest tag.

+# Future caveats

+## Anti-cloud features
+Features that prevent the app from being run on cloud in multiple instances.

+- Evaluator uses custom ratelimiting, it should all be probably done on the proxy.